dfinity/portal/docs/developer-docs/security/general-security-best-practices.md

 1. Nodes are able to read all data that is stored on a subnet.
 This includes all messages sent to or from a canister, along with all data stored in a canister.
 This means a node could extract all data available to a canister.
 This will change with the implementation of TEE-based security for nodes.

 2. End user clients can only access whatever data that nodes and canisters have made available to them.
-If a node does not misbehave and leak data, clients can only read the responses to ingress messages and queries that they have sent.
+If the subnet's nodes do not misbehave and leak data, clients can only read the responses to ingress messages and queries that they have sent.
 The canister decides what data is exposed to the client.

 Partial information on data that is stored in the subnet state tree will always leak.
 Therefore, data with a low-entropy value may entirely leak and be fully exposed, such as a Boolean value that can only be either "True" or "False".
 Leakage on data with a high-entropy is negligible.